-Susan King became dean of the UNC School of Media and Journalism on Jan.
+Susan King became dean of the UNC Hussman School of Journalism and Media on Jan.
 1, 2012.
 She is also the school’s John Thomas Kerr Distinguished Professor.

 King’s career has spanned the school's two major disciplines – journalism and strategic communication.